 The fact of the matter is, that when you are a single unmarried person you only have one person to think about, yourself.
 Humans are naturally selfish individuals.

-What you want to eat, clothes to wear, places to visit, the music you listen to, how to spend your money, when you did laundry, cleaned your dishes, etc. are all things you most likely didn’t have to consider anyone else’s opinion or needs for.
+What you want to eat, places to visit, the music you listen to in the car, how to spend your money, when you did laundry, cleaned your dishes, etc. are all things you most likely didn’t have to consider anyone else’s opinion or needs for.

 Your needs and wants have come first, and that is a natural response for survival!
 Who else will take care of these needs for you after you become an independent single adult?Thinking of your needs and standing up for what your morals are is not selfish, it's what makes you who you are.Click To Tweet

 But it all changes after marriage

 The “Single Life” mindset and behavior you had prior to marriage has to change because you are no longer single.
 Specifically, you are married to the person you want to spend the rest of your life with, your equal partner.

-The person who will prepare chicken soup for you when you lay on a sick-bed.
+The person who will prepare chicken soup for you when you lay on a sick-bed (hopefully).
 The person you will share your deepest joys and sorrows with.